ETS-ReactNative5/455-project/README.md

 Using my existing graphQL server backend, I intend to port an ultra-low-quality version of the app to React Native, to enable basic facility access for Non-Apple users of my client's business.
 Since this implementation will exclude major functionality currently available in version 1.0, it will assume version number 0.5.
 Since my project does not welcome open-source contributions, public feedback will be limited to bug discovery and reporting.

+The design pattern implemented for this project is a modified MVVM pattern, based on the principle of composition.
+The GraphQL queries provide the data model used throughout the app.

 ### Acknowledgements
 The exclusive author, designer and developer of the original SwiftUI project is Ottenbreit Tech.